 - 1. Community Recovery and Life Support.
 This addresses how critical a service may be in helping to maintain an older person with care or support needs to live independently in the community.
-This category may be thought of as a "basic-survival" category, where food, medical care and income maintenance would score higher than socialization, recreation or minor support services.
+This category may be thought of as a "basic-survival" category, where food, medical care and income maintenance would score higher than socialization, recreation, or minor support services.
 The primary question addressed is "how well could they get along without this service?"
-This includes COVID impacts and recovery services. - 2.
+This includes COVID-19 impacts and recovery services. - 2.
 Service to the Target Population.
 This classifies how well a service reaches those persons in the greatest social and economic need.
 Services that screen individuals on indicators identifying these needs rank highest in this category. - 3.
 Scarcity of Alternative Resources.
 This asks the question "if we do not fund this service, are there reasonable, accessible alternatives that may substitute?"

-In the event of gaps in local services and with additional funding due to COVID recovery, a funding shortfall, Aging and Long-Term Care staff, with guidance from the Advisory Council, will recommend service funding priority levels and program services.
+In identifying potential gaps in local services, and with additional funding due to COVID-19 recovery, Aging and Long-Term Care staff, with guidance from the Advisory Council, will recommend service funding priority levels and program services.

-roughout this plan it was necessary to balance needs, goals and objectives with the ality of a growing target population, increased costs and available limited funding.
+Throughout this plan it was necessary to balance needs, goals, and objectives with the reality of a growing target population, increased costs, and available funding.